 Skip to main content

 I’m selling my property.
-Is my landlord obliged to provide a management pack and respond to pre-sale enquiries on the LPE form?
+Does my landlord have to provide a management pack?

-Another way that this information can be asked is through the LPE form.
-The Law Society, has put together some standard enquiries to assist the landlords and their managing agents in answering these enquiries called the LPE1 form.
-These forms are not mandatory but if the landlord and the managing agent are not specifically replying to an LPE1 form, the management pack should deal with all the enquiries provided in the LPE1 form.
+These forms are not mandatory, but if the landlord and the managing agent are not specifically replying to an LPE1 form, the management pack should deal with all the enquiries provided in the LPE1 form.

 More information you might find useful: